 Now I'm going place the broom to create a bit of volume and add a bit of depth with this darker colour.
 Don't forget to keep spiralling the stems and keep turning them; just get many different angles, see precisely where you want the flowers to be placed.

 I use the Helecho to create some volume and, again, just to add a different texture.
 You can be very creative with this bouquet.
 The inspiration behind it was that all of these flowers are currently being harvested.
-I wanted it to look like a bouquet that had just been picked from a meadow.
+I want this bouquet to look like a bouquet that had just been picked from a meadow.

 Make sure to carefully fit all the stems into an organic composition.
-The last stems are for a final touch of texture and then using the fan palm to offset all the busy surfaces in the arrangement's centre.
-Giving the bouquet a bit of balance, we can create a different shape and texture, making it a bit more interesting.
+The last stems are for a final touch of texture.
+I'll use the Fan Palm to offset all the busy surfaces in the arrangement's centre.
+Chis way we'll balance the bouquet.
+We can create a different shape and texture to make it a bit more interesting!

-Now take a moment to look at your bouquet.
 I'm looking at mine now.
-It seems like, although we want it to be a little bit wild, the pampas is sticking out too much.
-I'm just going to slip it down a little bit.
+It seems like, although we want it to be a little bit wild, the pampas is sticking out too much!
+I'm going to slip it down a little bit.
 Check yours and make sure all your flowers are in the right place.
 Now that all your items are in a spiral, you can easily manipulate them and re-position to achieve the perfect balance.

 As you can see, I have a vase with a thin neck, which means that it will support everything really nicely when you place your bouquet.
-You can gently push it in.
 Get the bouquet balanced and have it sit precisely the way that you want it.

 In this bouquet, the eye moves right from the tip of the Pampas to the Thistle.
 If you stop for a moment to observe your bouquet, you'll notice the texture and the colour of the thistle and the fan palm.
 Notice how the eye moves following the shape of your floral arrangement.